Aleks Vlah

 Aleks Vlah (born 22 July 1997) is a Slovenian handball player who plays for Industria Kielce and the Slovenia national team.

 Vlah represented Slovenia at the 2023 World Men's Handball Championship, where he was the team's top scorer with 31 goals in 6 matches.

 Career

-In February 2023, Vlah signed a three-year contract with Aalborg Håndbold in Denmark.
+In February 2023, Vlah signed a three-year contract with Danish club Aalborg Håndbold.

 In 2025, he won the Danish Cup with Aalborg Håndbold, beating Bjerringbro-Silkeborg in the final.
 With the team, he also won the Danish championship in the same season.